Naked Girl Killed in the Park

-Naked Girl Killed in the Park (Ragazza tutta nuda assassinata nel parco, Joven de buena familia sospechosa de asesinato) is a 1972 giallo film directed by Alfonso Brescia, co-written by Gianni Martucci and starring Robert Hoffmann and Adolfo Celli.
+Naked Girl Killed in the Park (Ragazza tutta nuda assassinata nel parco, Joven de buena familia sospechosa de asesinato) is a 1972 giallo film directed by Alfonso Brescia, co-written by Gianni Martucci and starring Robert Hoffmann and Adolfo Celi.

 Plot

-In World War II Berlin, a mother and a son are tied up at their chateau, while a Nazi soldier assembles a clock bomb.
+In World War II Berlin, a mother and a son are tied up at their chateau, while a Nazi soldier assembles a time bomb.
 A young woman with a distinctive ring watches the whole ordeal.
-Once the bomb is started, the Nazi walks the woman out, leaving the family behind.
-The mother tries to escape, but she knows she can't, and timer keeps ticking.
-She shuffles her son into a back corner of the room, positioning him behind a chair, while she sits right next to him to block him with her body.
 The bomb explodes as the war keeps raging with blasts throughout the city.

-In present day Madrid, a Tunnel of Horrors theme park attraction holds a tram car with aristocrat Johannes Wallenberger, who's dead with a gunshot to the head.
-The lined-up crowd at the attraction sees him, starting with one woman who screams before the rest of them react in horror and bafflement.
+In present-day Madrid, a Tunnel of Horrors theme park attraction holds a tram car with a dead aristocrat Johannes Wallenberger.
 Johannes took out a life insurance policy of a million dollars on the day he was killed, and the insurance company is evaluating whether they should demand their money back.
 They send their best investigator, young, charismatic Chris Buyer, who's had an immaculately perfect closing record, to infiltrate the family.

 Chris attends a posh reception party where one of the family's daughters, Catherine, is in attendance.
 Chris arrives late, and his boss instructs him to gain her trust.
-Chris brings Catherine a drink, but she ends up rebuffing him, revealing she's been blackmailed by harassing phone calls about her father's murder, believing Chris is responsible, which he calmly reassures her against.
-Catherine sees a man following and watching her, deciding to leave the venue.
+Chris brings Catherine a drink, but she ends up rebuffing him, revealing she's been blackmailed by harassing phone calls about her father's murder.
+She believes that Chris is responsible, which he calmly reassures her against.
+Catherine sees a man following and watching her, and she decides to leave the venue.

-Catherine requests Chris drive her back to her town house, where she moved to for solitude once her father was killed.
+Catherine requests Chris drive her back to her town house.
 Once he convinces her, Chris gets an agreement from Catherine to join him for a date around the city.
 Catherine gets yet another call, this time of breathing on the other line.
-She locks the door, but when an intruder tries to get through, she screams and runs into her bedroom.
+She locks the door, but an intruder tries to get through.
 The intruder scales the roof and pulls out a ligature before getting in through the door.
 Catherine sees this and faints, but instead of the attacker harming her, he puts her to bed and cleans up the room as if it never happened.